 Rural Homelessness Estimation Project

-The County, in partnership with the towns of Beaverlodge, Wembley and Sexsmith and the Village of Hythe, is working to estimate homelessness in our rural area.
+The County, in partnership with the towns of Beaverlodge, Wembley and Sexsmith and the Village of Hythe, are working together to reassess rural housing needs.

-From September 17 to October 17, 2018, the County will work with local agencies to gather data about individuals using their services through a brief and anonymous survey.
+Between October 16 and November 15, 2020, the County is working with local agencies to gather data about individuals using their services as well as housing stability through a brief and anonymous survey.

 An accurate estimate of the number of individuals and families experiencing homelessness in our communities:

-- Acts as a baseline so we can track progress made in reducing homelessness in the future
+- Acts as a measure to track progress made in reducing homelessness in the future

 - Allows each municipality to provide information to local agencies to improve community services